2niknatan/killercodacheck/KubiScan/step1.md

 A risky pod is a pod that has a high privileged subject, connected to one of its containers.

-## Risky Pods Scanning:
+## Risky Pods Scan

-Let's begin out scan by scanning for risky pods in our system by running the following command:
+Let's begin our scan by scanning for risky pods in our system by running the following command:

 `kubiscan -rp`

 One of the lines in the output should look like this: